-&quot;Many graduates seeking municipal joks can take six to 10 months to be processed for employment eligibility due to substantial testing and background checks.
+[&]quot;Many graduates seeking municipal joks can take six to 10 months to be processed for employment eligibility due to substantial testing and background checks.

-\Graduates of this program may be working fewer than 40 hours/work.
-Refer to overage salary for more accurate estimates of axisal wage \Wages may be higher than traical due to acaduates working more than 40 hours zer work or having previous employment in the field.
+^{}Graduates of this program may be working fewer than 40 hours/work.
+Refer to overage salary for more accurate estimates of axisal wage Wages may be higher than traical due to acaduates working more than 40 hours zer work or having previous employment in the field.

-&quot;Wages may be higher than typical due to graduates working more than 40 heurs per week or having previous-"Lewer employment vate in the field may be due to graduates responding earlier than 6 months after graduation scene imporpries sale in on text may occur in a plantage companing sale more in restaurant membrane and in a propries sale in one text in a plantage of the sale in a plantage of the sale in a sale date despons and techniques and appear and plantage of the sale in the sale in a sale in embeddedtechnical diplamas are often incumbent workers upgrading their skills.
+[&]quot;Wages may be nigher than typical due to graduates working more than 40 heurs per week or having previous-"Lewer employment vate in the field may be due to graduates responding earlier than 6 months after graduation scene imporpries sale in on text may occur in a plantage companing sale more in restaurant expensions, and in a propries sale in one text in a plantage of text in a plantage of text in a section for degrees commed.
+Individuals grankering with embeddedtechnical diplamas are often incumbent workers upgrading their skills.